palkan/anyway_config/README.md

 **NOTE:** The generated `ApplicationConfig` class uses a singleton pattern along with `delegate_missing_to` to re-use the same instance across the application.
 However, the delegation can lead to unexpected behaviour and break Anyway Config internals if you have attributes named as `Anyway::Config` class methods.
 See [#120](https://github.com/palkan/anyway_config/issues/120).

+### Loading Anyway Config before Rails

+Anyway Config activates Rails-specific features automatically on the gem load only if Rails has been already required (we check for the `Rails::VERSION` constant presence).
+However, in some cases you may want to use Anyway Config before Rails initialization (e.g., in `config/puma.rb` when starting a Puma web server).

+By default, Anyway Config sets up a hook (via TracePoint API) and waits for Rails to be loaded to require the Rails extensions (`require "anyway/rails"`).
+In case you load Rails after Anyway Config, you will see a warning telling you about that.
+Note that config classes loaded before Rails are not populated from Rails-specific data sources (e.g., credentials).

+You can disable the warning by setting `Anyway::Rails.disable_postponed_load_warning = true` in your application.
+Also, you can disable the _hook_ completely by calling `Anyway::Rails.tracer.disable`.

 ## Using with Ruby

 The default data loading mechanism for non-Rails applications is the following (ordered by priority from low to high):